andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

 under the `stdout` key.
 This could be a simple string (e.g., `myout.txt`), or it can be an expression, as I have used here.
 In this case, I used the `$()` notation to access elements of the `inputs` object.
-The `$()` gives you access to a limited set of javascript notation to access different objects.
+The `$()` gives you access to a limited set of JavaScript notation to access different objects.
 You can use it to access data in `inputs`, `self`, and `runtime` objects.
 In this case, I use it to create a filename that has the following pattern: